nayaksimran5/ML-House-Price/README.md

 In this step, I removed or dropped features that were either unnecessary or did not add significant value to the model.

-The **'MiscVal'** column was dropped as it mostly contained zero values, with only 3 observations having non-zero values.
+- The **'MiscVal'** column was dropped as it mostly contained zero values, with only 3 observations having non-zero values.
 Due to its lack of variability, this column did not provide meaningful information and could potentially introduce noise into the analysis.

-From the correlation matrix, I identified **'GarageArea', '1stFlrSF', 'TotRmsAbvGrd'** variables that were highly correlated with others that were more valuable to the model.
+- From the correlation matrix, I identified **'GarageArea', '1stFlrSF', 'TotRmsAbvGrd'** variables that were highly correlated with others that were more valuable to the model.
 Instead of keeping these redundant features, I retained the more relevant variables and dropped the ones that were less useful.

-The **'Id'** column was removed because it was merely an identifier and did not contribute any predictive value for the model.
+- The **'Id'** column was removed because it was merely an identifier and did not contribute any predictive value for the model.

 # Week 3 - Feature Selection and Feature Engineering
 ## Tasks
-New features were created to enhance model performance
+**1. Additional features were engineered to improve model performance.**

 **Total Square Footage Features:**
-- TotalSF
+- TotalSF = ['TotalBsmtSF'] + ['1stFlrSF'] + ['2ndFlrSF']
-- TotalPorchSF
+- TotalPorchSF = ['OpenPorchSF'] + ['EnclosedPorch'] + ['3SsnPorch'] + ['ScreenPorch']
-- TotalOutdoorSF
+- TotalOutdoorSF = ['OpenPorchSF'] + ['EnclosedPorch'] + ['WoodDeckSF'] + ['3SsnPorch'] + ['ScreenPorch']

-**TotalBathrooms:** Total number of bathrooms, weighting half-baths as 0.
+**TotalBathrooms:** Total number of bathrooms

+- TotalBathrooms = ['FullBath'] + 0.5 * ['HalfBath'] + ['BsmtFullBath'] + 0.5 * ['BsmtHalfBath']

 **Garage Features:**
-- GarageSize:
-- GarageAge:
+- GarageSize = ['GarageCars'] * ['GarageArea']
+- GarageAge = ['YrSold'] -['GarageYrBlt']

 **Age of the House:**
-- HouseAge:
-- RemodelAge:
+- HouseAge = ['YrSold'] - ['YearBuilt']
+- RemodelAge = ['YrSold'] -['YearRemodAdd']

 **TotalRooms:** Sum of total rooms above ground and bedrooms.
+- TotalRooms = ['TotRmsAbvGrd'] + ['BedroomAbvGr']

 **Basement Presence**
-- HasBasement
+- HasBasement: Binary flag indicating the presence of a basement

 **Garage Presence**
-- HasGarage:
+- HasGarage: Binary flag indicating the presence of a garage

 **Pool Presence**
-- HasPool:
+- HasPool: Binary flag indicating the presence of a pool

 **Fireplace Presence**
-- HasFireplace:
+- HasFireplace: Binary flag indicating the presence of a fireplace

 **2nd Floor Presence**
-- Has2ndfloor:
+- Has2ndfloor: Binary flag indicating the presence of 2nd floor

-**Feature Scaling and Encoding**
+**2. Feature Scaling and Encoding**

 RobustScaler was applied to numerical features to handle outliers One-Hot Encoding was applied to categorical features

-**Feature Selection Using Random Forest**
+**3. Feature Selection Using Random Forest**

-A Random Forest Regressor was trained to determine feature importance
+A Random Forest Regressor was trained to determine feature importance, and the top features were selected based on their contribution to predicting house prices.

+**4. Feature Selection Using Lasso Regression**

+A Lasso Regression model was applied to shrink less important feature coefficients to zero, effectively selecting the most relevant predictors.